Pronothurah/monty/README.md

 ## TASK 11: `pchar`

 *The opcode prints the char at the top of the stack, followed by a new line*

+## TASK 12: `pstr`
+*The opcode pstr prints the string starting at the top of the stack, followed by a new line.

+## TASK 13: `rotl`
+*The opcode rotl rotates the stack to the top.

+## TASK 13: `rotr`
+The opcode rotr rotates the stack to the bottom.